pythonbay-sr/python_exercises/README.md

 # Python exercises

-This portfolio will contain python array, string, tuple... exercises with solutions to them.
+This portfolio will contain python array, string, list, tuple... exercises with solutions to them.